Planning a Summer Road Trip? Follow These Safety Tips to Reduce Your Risk of an Accident

-Practice Motorist Safety around Large Trucks
+Practice Motorist Safety Around Large Trucks

 One thing that you may not be exposed to much in more urban areas is driving around large commercial trucks like semis or tanker trucks.
 If you are driving in the vicinity of large trucks, remember that they handle much differently than smaller passenger vehicles and have a much longer stopping distance.
 You should give semis, big rigs, 18-wheelers, and other large commercial vehicles plenty of space and avoid spending time in their blind spots1 whenever possible.
 This graphic found on the Federal Motor Carrier Safety Administration’s website will help you understand where not to be:

-Call Meldon Law Today to Speak with an Ocala Car Accident Attorney
+Call Meldon Law Today to Speak With an Ocala Car Accident Attorney

 If you have been hurt in a car accident, it is imperative that you speak to an attorney as soon as you can.
-At Meldon Law, our experienced Ocala car accident lawyers are committed to representing the rights of people injured by the carelessness or recklessness2 of others.
-To schedule a free consultation, call our office today at 352-373-8000 or send us an email through our online contact form.
+At Meldon Law, our experienced Ocala car accident attorneys are committed to representing the rights of people injured by the carelessness or recklessness2 of others.
+To schedule a free consultation, call our office today at 800-373-8000 or send us an email through our online contact form.